Cells and Ions

 - Ko outside = 5 mM

 - Z is the charge on the ion (for Potassium +1, calcium +2, chloride -1)

 - F is the electrical force

 RT over zF multiplies the logarithm of the ratio of the outside ionic concentration to the inside.
 This produces ~-90 mV reversal potential for Potassium.

-Although potassium is a very important ion it is not the only one.
-Plugging values for different concentrations provide the equilibrium potential for some of the others..
+Although Potassium is a very important ion, it is not the only one.
+Plugging in values for different concentrations provides the equilibrium potential for some of the others.

 |K+||150 mm||4 mM||Potassium||-97 mV|

 |Ci-||5 mM||120 mM||Chloride||-85 mV|